redouanedebart/Bank/README.md

 This program aims at simulating a bank.
 More specifically, it is intended to give the user insights on the effectiveness of the cashiers, the waiting time of clients, and so on.
 For more precise information, you can get the subject here :
-[link to the subject.](https://depinfo.u-cergy.fr/~pl/docs/sujetBanque.pdf "sujet banque") The program is written in C++, and a Makefile is provided.
+[link to the subject.](https://depinfo.u-cergy.fr/~pl/docs/sujetBanque.pdf "sujet banque") The program is written in C++, and a Makefile is provided.\
+This project can be see on [github](https://github.com/redouanedebart/Bank/).
 ## How to use it
 Open the archive, and use the command `make` in the main directory.
 You can then use the command `./bank` to run the program.
 At launch, the program will ask you the entry parameters for your simulation: